OCD Test

 Assess the severity of obsessive thoughts and compulsive behaviors in just 2 minutes.
-Ten focused items support baseline evaluation and tracking changes over time to guide treatment decisions.
+Take this OCD Test — a validated 10-item Y-BOCS scale — to support baseline evaluation and track changes over time to guide treatment decisions

 Start Online Test